thoughtspot/thoughtspot.github.io/_data-integrate/embrace/embrace-snowflake-partner.md

 - Whitelist the **try.thoughtspot.com** IP address in your Snowflake account: `35.164.213.211`
 - Read the [best practices for Embrace with Snowflake]({{ site.baseurl }}/data-integrate/embrace/embrace-snowflake-best.html).

-## Sign up for Partner Connect
+## Sign up for the ThoughtSpot free trial in Snowflake Partner Connect

-To sign up for Partner Connect, do the following:
+To sign up for the free trial, do the following:

 1. Log in to your Snowflake account.